-A home lunch permit must be applied for and approved by the students' alpha Assistant Principal.
+A home lunch permit must be applied for and approved by the student's alpha Assistant Principal.
 The application forms are available online.
-The forms are reserved for seniors at the beginning of the fall and spring semesters.
+The forms are reserved for seniors only and are distributed at the beginning of the fall and spring semesters.
 This privilege may be suspended for discipline, attendance and/or grade problems.
 Students must display their specially marked ID each time they leave the school.
 9th, 10th, and 11th grade students are not allowed to leave campus during Cardinal Hour.
+Qualified seniors are not allowed to return with food after 1:00 pm.